anton-k/processing-for-haskell/README.md

 	where
 		p = center + rad *^ (cos t, sin t)
 ~~~
+You can save the file and run it with runhaskell utility.

+### Recap

 The code is almost the same as Processing code but there are differences.
 Let's briefly recall all the differences: